j19sch/j19sch.github.io/posts/2025/20251121-testing-as-three-stages-of-enquiry.md

 In science you want to rerun an experiment to check the validity of the experiment.
 If the part of the universe you're running your experiment on, has changed since you (or someone else) did the experiment last, that's a problem with the experiment, not the universe.

 If you rerun a test on some software, there's quite a few options.
 Perhaps the software changed as intended, but the test did not.
 Or the software shouldn't have changed, but luckily the test detected it.
 Or the software changed but the test fails to detect the change.
-Or the test was changed (incorrectly), and not the software.
+Or the test was changed (incorrectly), and not the software. (or the platform/environment changed, see what do you fix if a test fails post)

 So reproducing an experiment is a different game.
 There is a similarity: we do want our tests to produce the same results on everyone's machine and on the CI/CD server.
 I've often used it as a test for test automation.
 It runs on my machine, does this run on yours too?
 Especially when I was in a team where we had three different OS-es across the team members, this was an important thing to test.

 The reason it's a different game is because as we change the software, we want to rerun the same tests.
 Use them as change detectors.
-Check the we only changed what we intended to change. (mentioned above as well, and in regression-testing-it-means-less-than-you-think) We might be experimenting against a different universe.
+Check we only changed what we intended to change. (mentioned above as well, and in regression-testing-it-means-less-than-you-think) We might be experimenting against a different universe.

 That also means that you want to run these tests whenever you suspect something might have changed.
 Which brings us to the importance of running these tests automatically: